inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 .. image:: /static/training/beginner/qgis-inasafe/image130.*
    :align: center

-It’s better than before, but still not ideal.
+It’s good but still not ideal.
 For starters, some of the names appear more than once, and that’s not always necessary.
 To prevent that from
 happening: